Hello ASL Enthusiasts!

 NOTE: Every once a while, the location may change.
 PLEASE look on the website each week for confirmation.
 THANKS!

 To get to the Meetup, take the RED LINE stop OUTBOUND TO ALEWIFE, and stop at PORTER SQ.
-Look down the street.
-There's Tavern in the Square!
+Look across the street, there's Christopher's!
 If you're driving, you can park on the street for free on Sundays!

 Anyone who loves ASL is welcome to come and be part of the fun!
 We want to warmly extend an invitation to Deaf people or others fluent/skilled in the language (CODAs for example) to join our group.